superwerker/superwerker/docs/adrs/nnnn-aws-control-tower.md

  - [ ] How to handle SSO and Users
  - [ ] Document CW Events / SSM Parameters
  - [ ] Should we enable additional GuardRails?
 Overlaps with SH?
+ - [ ] Should we consider activating/deactivating VPC creation?